 National Louis University's doctoral program in disability and equity in education (Ed.D.) is designed for individuals interested in exploring the historical, political, social, cultural, pedagogical and philosophical values, beliefs and processes that have constructed disability in education.
 Social equity and justice require action and social action requires leaders who are critically reflective, future-oriented thinkers willing to take risks and accept responsibilities for enacting the vision of a just society.
 Students in NLU’s Ed.D. - Disability and Equity in Education program have that vision.
 At the heart of the Ed.D. - Disability and Equity in Education is a commitment to working actively and strategically toward social justice and equity in schools, communities, policy, politics and practice.

-Consider getting your Ed.D. in Disability and Equity in Education at NLU if you:
+Consider getting your doctorate of education in disability and equity in education at NLU if you:

 - Have a master's degree